shyambandla/custom-rom-docs/t220/Readme.md

     sudo apt-get install xattr
   ```

 - Create a new working directory for your Pixel Experience build and navigate to it:
     ```
     mkdir pixel; cd pixel
     ```
 - Clone this repo:
     ```
-    git clone https://github.com/ponces/treble_build_pe -b thirteen
+    git clone https://github.com/ponces/treble_build_pe -b twelve
     ```
 - Finally, start the build script:
     ```
-    bash treble_build_pe/build.sh
+    bash treble_build_pe/build.sh twelve
     ```

     after successful build you will see pixel experience out in ~/builds folder

     like PixelExperience-*.img.xz

+    delete the builds folder now

     ## making changes